alexmclarty/mirror/README.md

 ## Environment variables

 - Setting the environment variable `DEBUG` to run the app in debug mode and see a stacktrace.
-- Setting `USE_SSL` to true allows the application to run with a self signed SSL certificate
+- Setting `USE_SSL` to `True` allows the application to run with a self signed SSL certificate

 ## Running tests